indigotree/www-bagnallcentre-com/content/whats-on/mindfulness-for-adults-a-free-taster-for-school-staff.md

 starts_at: '2018-05-10T12:01:37+01:00'
 featured_image: /uploads/image-10 social media graphic.jpg
 ---
-This is a free taster for school staff.
+This session is a free taster for school staff.

 During this interactive session you will experience a mindfulness exercise and also learn the following: